If you want to apply to State University of New York College of Agriculture and Technology at Cobleskill, the fee for the application is $50.

 What is State University of New York College of Agriculture and Technology at Cobleskill's acceptance rate?

-✅ The acceptance rate for State University of New York College of Agriculture and Technology at Cobleskill is 81%.
+✅ State University of New York College of Agriculture and Technology at Cobleskill has an acceptance rate of 84%.

 What is the early decision acceptance rate at State University of New York College of Agriculture and Technology at Cobleskill?